ibm-cloud-docs/Cloudant/guides/acurl.md

 This alias adds an authorization header instead of including the authorization credentials in the URL you enter on the command line.
-It also forces the use of HTTPS, which we strongly recommend over plain HTTP, as it encrypts your data and credentials in transit and helps you be sure you’re connecting to {{site.data.keyword.cloudant_short_notm}} systems.
+It also forces the use of HTTPS, which we strongly recommend over plain HTTP.
+HTTPS encrypts your data and credentials in transit and helps you be sure you’re connecting to {{site.data.keyword.cloudant_short_notm}} systems.

 ## Activate the alias
 {: #activate-the-alias}